Splittings of One-Ended Groups with One-Ended Halfspaces: Introduction

 \S \ref{sec:acyclicthm} contains the proofs of Theorem \ref{GeoSplit} and Corollary \ref{Acyclic}.
 The proof of Theorem \ref{GeoSplit} is topological.
 We point out that it is a rare situation when $H^2(G,\mathbb ZG)$ is shown to be non-trivial by non-homological methods.

-\S \ref{sec:artificial} begins with the notion of an artificial splitting of a group.
-We prove a lemma that describes how to alter a given non-trivial amalgamated product to obtain a non-trivial one with larger edge and vertex groups.
+\S \ref{sec:artificial} begins with a lemma that describes how to alter a given non-trivial amalgamated product to obtain a non-trivial one with larger edge and vertex groups.
 Example \ref{Ex1} begins with a finitely presented group $G$ that is simply connected at infinity and splits as an amalgamated product with simply connected at infinity vertex groups and a one-ended edge group.
-An artificial splitting is constructed for $G$ with an infinite-ended vertex group and an infinite-ended edge group.
+A second splitting is constructed for $G$ with an infinite-ended vertex group and an infinite-ended edge group.
 So simply connected at infinity groups can be split non-trivially over infinite-ended groups.
-Corollary \ref{Acyclic} implies a halfspace for this last splitting is not one-ended (so halfspaces for one-ended simply connected at infinity groups need not always be one-ended).
+Corollary \ref{Acyclic} implies that a halfspace for this last splitting is not one-ended (so halfspaces for one-ended simply connected at infinity groups need not always be one-ended).

 \S \ref{sec:examplesoneended} developes two general yet elementary constructions of HNN extensions and amalgams with one-ended halfspaces (Propositions \ref{prop:stablecommute} and \ref{prop:double}).
 We then use these constructions to produce examples of HNN extensions and amalgams that are not duality groups, but which cannot be distinguished from duality groups using previous literature (to the best of our knowledge).